Investigating the use of terrain-following coordinates in AI-driven precipitation forecasts: Results

-The upper-air condition forecasts can explain the performance difference between constant pressure level and hybrid sigma-pressure level runs.
-In FuXi-plevel-physics, horizontal wind speeds are largely reduced over the coastal mountains (c.f. length of arrows in Figure~\ref{fig4}a and c).
-In comparison, the wind field on the 15th level (i.e., the hybrid sigma-pressure level that is roughly on the 950 hPa pressure plane. c.f.
-Figure~\ref{fig1}a and b) of FuXi-sigma-physics and FuXi-sigma-base have a smoother transition from land to coastal mountains.
-We speculate that the different representations of near-surface winds in the two coordinates may have caused the difference in AIWP precipitation forecasts.
-All AIWP models produced highly similar spatial distributions of moisture, but in constant pressure coordinates, the westerly winds are weaker because the 950 hPa pressure plane intersect with orography, and the ``below ground'' interpolation of a pressure level vertical coordinate underestimates the scales of near-surface winds (c.f. hatched regions in Figure~\ref{fig1}c and e).
-This may have misled the AIWP model in downplaying the importance of terrain effects.
-That said, a key factor that makes hybrid sigma-pressure level AIWP models excel in extreme precipitation forecasts is their coordinates, which better represent near-surface conditions over complex terrains.
-This may benefit their understanding of precipitation dynamics, which leads to better forecasts of extreme events.
+The forecasted near-surface states can explain the performance difference.
+In FuXi-plevel-base and FuXi-plevel-physics, 925 hPa constant pressure level horizontal wind speeds are largely reduced over the coastal mountains (c.f.
+Figure~\ref{fig4}a and e over the hatched area).
+In comparison, wind fields on the 12th level (i.e., the hybrid sigma-pressure level that is roughly on the 925 hPa pressure plane) of FuXi-sigma-physics and FuXi-sigma-base have a smoother transition from ocean to coastal mountains.
+We speculate that the different representations of near-surface winds in the two coordinates may have impacted the performance difference in AIWP precipitation forecasts.
+All AIWP models produced highly similar moisture distributions.
+However, in constant pressure coordinates, the 925 hPa westerly winds intersect with orography, and the ``below ground'' interpolation of constant pressure level vertical coordinate results in a less accurate representation of the near-surface circulation.
+This can mislead AIWP models in downplaying the impact of lower-atmosphere moisture transport.
+That said, a key factor that makes hybrid sigma-pressure level AIWP models excel in extreme precipitation forecasts is their ability to represent near-surface conditions more accurately, which benefits AIWP models in capturing the relationships between precipitation extremes and other lower-atmosphere prognostic variables.